-luu ale prog rams at Guincy onversity use a uniform system of grading as follows. l· ł 4.00 Indicates excellent academic performance at the graduate level. l· ۹- 3.70 E 3+ 3.30 Indicates above average academic performance at the graduate level.
-E 3 3.00 Indicates average academic performance at the graduate level.
-E 3- 2.70 (C+ 2.30 (C 2.00 Indicates below average, but passing academic performance at the grad- uate level.
+arac iuaic prog name at Guiney onversity use a union system of grading as follows. Α 4.00 Indicates excellent academic performance at the graduate level.
+A 3.70 B + 3.30 Indicates above average academic performance at the graduate level. В 3.00 Indicates average academic performance at the graduate level.
+B- 2.70 C + 2.30 С 2.00 Indicates below average, but passing academic performance at the grad- uate level.
 This is the minimum grade for which graduate credit is earned and each graduate program may limit the number of "C" grades that are allowed.
-F = 0.00 Indicates academic performance of poor quality which will not be accepted for degree credit for any Quincy University graduate degree program.
-I N Incomplete A grade of "IN" (Incomplete) may be assigned only for exceptional cases by the course instructor.
+F 0.00 Indicates academic performance of poor quality which will not be accepted for degree credit for any Quincy University graduate degree program.
+IN Incomplete A grade of "IN" (Incomplete) may be assigned only for exceptional cases by the course instructor.
 A grade of "I" must be removed by the due date set by the instructor.
-This is not to exceed one full semester after the one in which it was granted unless approved as stated on p.
-17; otherwise it will be converted to an "F".
-F D Passing This grade is given only in clinical arrangements, practica, or internships that have been designated by the program director.
-A grade of "P" adds credit but does not affect the grade point average. ١ N Withdrawn This means the student was allowed to withdraw without penalty from a course in compliance with the policy stated on p.
-12. Instructors cannot issue grades of "W".
-A ٩U Audit Indicates that the student has registered for the course on a non-credit basis.
+This is not to exceed one full semester after the one in which it was granted unless approved as stated in the Incompletes section; otherwise it will be converted to an "F". Ρ Passing This grade is given only in clinical arrangements, practica, or internships that have been designated by the program director.
+A grade of "P" adds credit but does not affect the grade point average.
+W Withdrawn This means the student was allowed to withdraw without penalty from a course in compliance with the policy stated in the Withdrawal from Courses section.
+Instructors cannot issue grades of "W".
+Al J Audit Indicates that the student has registered for the course on a non-credit basis.
 No grade or credit is given.
-[DE Deferred Indicates the grade has been deferred.
+DI Ē Deferred Indicates the grade has been deferred.
 A "DE" grade may be given for a project, internship, thesis, or clinical experience that is incomplete at the end of the semester.